dimaspradipta19/technical_navios/README.md

 5. you can DELETE the data by ID
 6. last you can LOGOUT from the apps and login with another account

+## How to use

+1. you can add the data using floating action button in the bottom on the homescreen
+2. you can edit the data by clicking the data and must filled all the text form field to update with new data
+3. you can delete the data by tapping the delete button, it has a alert dialog when user want to delete the data.